bclynch/pomb/README.md

 - ~~Update to angular 11~~
 - Trip page
     - SLOW AS FUCK
-    - Fix route not showing on trip page map
+    - ~~Fix route not showing on trip page map~~
-    - Juncture bubbles not showing
+    - ~~Juncture bubbles not showing~~
-    - Post card img sized badly on mobile
+    - ~~Post card img sized badly on mobile~~
-    - Hero not full width desktop
+    - ~~Hero not full width desktop~~
 - ~~Still a 2mb img on front page~~
-    - Start fixing some containers heights so less UI sliding around.
-Experimental
+    - ~~Start fixing some containers heights so less UI sliding around.
+Experimental~~
-- Main bundle is too big -- 2.35 mb.
+- ~~Main bundle is too big -- 2.35 mb.
 Thinking the way we bundle up all the shared stuff and pass around is inefficient.
-Maybe only pull in certain components where needed more even if on multiple modules.
+Maybe only pull in certain components where needed more even if on multiple modules. --> improvements to 1.87 mb~~
-    - Remove shared and froala modules from app module should help
+    - ~~Remove shared and froala modules from app module should help~~
-    - Post page isn't working...
+    - ~~Post page isn't working...~~
-    - Profile pic not showing profile page
+    - ~~Profile pic not showing profile page~~
 - [Update angular-apollo](https://apollo-angular.com/docs/migration/) some time
 - Fix defaulting end date when updating a trip and allowing to set back to null
 - Update postgraphile to the beta.
 Otherwise check versioning across the board.
 Ionic when it goes to 4 (after it's stable... seriously wait its broken to update to prod)